 The following is my annual Easter re-post.

-Every so often, a reader will tell me their impression of something I wrote in a way that deepens my own understanding of my own words.
-Someone in Florida once told me how a decision one of my characters made helped her to illustrate a sentiment she'd been trying to get across to her friends.
+Every so often, a reader tells me their impression of something I wrote in a way that deepens my own understanding of my own words.
+Someone in Florida once told me how a decision one of my characters made helped her illustrate a sentiment she'd been trying to get across to her friends.

 Here's what she told me: